Scaffolding Contractor Insurance

 Compare quotes from leading insurers in minutes

-To ensure you receive the best possible cover for the most affordable price, you’ll find everything you may possibly need in your policy, including:
+To ensure you receive the best possible cover for the most affordable price, we have everything you may need in your policy, including:

 - Public & Products Liability up to £5 million

 - Contractors All Risks Insurance which provides cover for

 - Contract Works

 Scaffolders insurance protects business financially in the event of accidental injury to a client or member of the public, or damage to a property.
 Working as a scaffolder presents a unique set of risks that makes a bespoke insurance policy exceptionally worthwhile.
 Our Tradesman Saver package includes public liability, products liability insurance and employer’s liability insurance, and more .
 This covers your company should a claim be made against you.

 Alongside the standard covers provided, there are several optional ones you can add on to safeguard your business further.
 These include contractors all risk, and tools and equipment cover, for example.